brucejczhang/covid_data/README.md

 ## Statement on Raw Data

 The raw data used for this repo was too large to be added as part of the pacakge.
-The data was obtained from COVerAGE-DB from Open Science Framework (OSF) [@covid_data] and can be downloaded at https://osf.io/43ucn.
+The data was obtained from COVerAGE-DB from Open Science Framework (OSF) and can be downloaded at https://osf.io/43ucn.

 ## File Structure